abhineet123/MTF/Examples/ReadMe.md

 -   `success = pyMTF2.setRegion(corners, tracker_id)`
     - modifies internal state of the tracker so the object is located at the provided location instead of where it was at the time of this call
+    - currently not supported by third party trackers

 -   `success = pyMTF2.isInitialized()`
     - returns 1 if the input pipeline has been initialized, 0 otherwise